-SuperStars was born in 2005, the brainchild of our managing director, James Taylor.
+SuperStars was born in 2005, the brainchild of our founder and non-executive chairman, James Taylor.
 During his gap year and while studying for his degree, James worked with children in Africa, America and the UK.
 Lots of students do this but then go on to completely different careers.

 For James it was different.
 He’d been working with up to 30 children at a time, teaching PE, drama, music and art.
 He saw first-hand the positive impact these subjects have.
 No matter what circumstances the children were living in or where they were from, James saw them all become healthier, happier and more confident.

 Once he’d finished his degree, James couldn’t decide what career to follow.
 Nothing excited him or seemed to offer the sense of satisfaction he’d felt when working with the children.
 He was sure of one thing though.
 He wanted every child to have the chance to look forward to a bright future.